 These painted glass canisters with pretty snowflakes are a fun and easy Christmas craft idea.
 Fill with holiday treats too keep or give away!

 I’m thrilled to be kicking off the One Item Project Challenge today.
 If you recall, I started this series last year as motivation to become a little craftier during the Christmas season, as well as the opportunity to collaborate with blogger friends once again.
-This time I have the very talented Kristin, Tara and Tiffany joining in on the fun!

 For the One Item Project Challenge, each blogger was given a specific craft supply to work with per week and had to create or decorate something with it.
-To kick off this 3-week series, we started with glass paint.
+To kick off this 3-week series, we started with GLASS PAINT.

 After using Martha Stewart fabric paint for my printed tea towel project last year and being happy with the results, I decided to try the glass paint to dress up some basic glass canisters.